Boeing promotes defense chief to chief operating officer

 If Muilenburg succeeded McNerney as Boeing chief executive, it would mark the first time a leader from the defense side has headed the company since 1986, when Boeing was led by Thornton “T” Wilson, who worked on the B-52 bomber and Minuteman ballistic missile programs, stepped down.

 The CEOs immediately before McNerney, Harry Stonecipher, Phil Condit and Frank Shrontz, came from the commercial side, although Shrontz had worked at the Pentagon.
-McNerney came from outside Boeing, previously heading 3M and several General Electric divisions, including aircraft engines and lighting.
+McNerney came from outside Boeing, previously heading 3M and several General Electric divisions, including aircraft engines.

-During his tenure as defense chief, Muilenburg helped Boeing beat out Europe’s Airbus to win an Air Force competition for 179 new refueling tankers.
-Boeing has also sharply expanded foreign sales, and beat out rivals to hold onto its role as the prime contractor for the ground-based missile defense system.
+During his tenure, Muilenburg helped Boeing beat out Europe’s Airbus and win a huge Air Force competition for 179 new refueling tankers.
+The company has also sharply expanded foreign sales, and beat out rivals to hold onto its role as the prime contractor for the ground-based missile defense system.

 Conner was named to head Boeing Commercial Airplanes in June 2012, replacing Jim Albaugh, who previously headed the defense division.
 Muilenburg has run the defense business since September 2009.

-Boeing shares closed down 39 cents or 0.3 percent at $135.49 on the New York Stock Exchange.
-(Additional reporting by Alwyn Scott in Seattle; Editing Alden Bentley, David Gregorio and Bernard Orr)
+Additional reporting by Alwyn Scott in Seattle; Editing Alden Bentley and David Gregorio